ji-devs/ji-cloud/documentation/src/setup/media/media.md

-# Media
+# Media VM

 Media is synced via Dropbox, in order to allow graphics, audio, and other media artists to contribute their work without going through git.

-The local dev configuration happens like everything else in [config](../config/config.md)

-In order to have media updates automatically propogate all the way up to the CDN, a bit of manual setup work needs to be done first:
+In order to have media updates automatically propogate all the way up to the CDN, a VM with a cron task needs to be setup:

 1. Locally install [rclone](https://rclone.org/).
 Not on the server, but on a dev machine
 2. Use it to create the authenticated dropbox remote